 In addition to Core courses, all MBA students are required to take an additional 12 graduate units.
 Students concentrating in Finance, Human Resource Management, or Marketing must take at least 9 units from the approved course list for the chosen concentration.
 The remaining 3 units may be satisfied by any BUS graduate elective approved by the graduate program advisor.
+Students wishing to pursue a double concentration must take 9 units of approved coursework for each concentration, for a total of 42 units towards the degree.
 Students concentrating in Media and Promotion must take all 12 units from the approved course list for that concentration.
 (Please note that acceptance into the Media and Promotion concentration requires satisfaction of additional criteria.)
 Students desiring a broader study can elect to pursue a general degree and select any 12 units of electives approved by the graduate program advisor.